-The change in fair values of commodity hedges used as the basis for recognizing ineffectiveness for the year ended December 31, 2023 and 2022 were as follows:
+The change in fair values of commodity hedges used as the basis for recognizing ineffectiveness for the year ended December 31, 2024 and 2023 were as follows:

+20 24 2023

-20 23 2022 in Hedging Hedged instruments items Hedging instruments Hedged items Fair value hedges \$ 424 \$ (424) \$ 143 \$ (143)
+Hedging He Hedging instruments Hedged items

+Fair value hedges \$ 450 \$ (450) \$ 424 \$ (424)

-Gains (losses) related to the Company's outstanding designated derivative financial instruments recorded in the Consolidated Statements of Net (Loss) Earnings as at December 31, were as follows:
+Gains (losses) related to the Company's outstanding designated derivative financial instruments recorded in the Consolidated Statements of Earnings (Loss) as at December 31, were as follows:

-2023 2022
+2024 20:

-Effective portion (i) Ineffective portion (i) Effective portion (i) Ineffective portion (i)
+Effective portion (i)(ii) Ineffective portion (i) Effective portion (i)(ii) Ineffective portion (i)

 Fair value hedges

-Commodity contracts \$ 281 \$ \$ (182) \$
+Hog contracts \$ 26 \$ \$ 281 \$

-(f) Gains (losses) are recorded in cost of goods sold in the Consolidated Statements of Net (Loss) Earnings.
+Gains (losses) are recorded in cost of goods sold in the Consolidated Statements of Earnings (Loss).

-It is estimated that, all else constant, an adverse hypothetical 10.0% change in market prices of the underlying commodities would result in a decrease in the fair value of underlying outstanding derivative contracts of \$2.9 million, with a decrease in earnings before taxes of \$2.9 million and \$0.0 million in other comprehensive income (loss).
+It is estimated that, all else constant, an adverse hypothetical 10.0% change in market prices of the underlying commodities would result in a decrease in the fair value of underlying outstanding derivative contracts of \$4.4 million, with a decrease in earnings before taxes of \$4.4 million.
 The impact on earnings before taxes does not include the offsetting impact of the commodity price risk inherent in the transactions being hedged.